Azure/azure-sdk-for-net/sdk/metricsadvisor/Azure.AI.MetricsAdvisor/README.md

 ### Data Anomaly

 A `DataAnomaly`, or simply "anomaly", occurs when a data point in a [time series](#time-series) behaves unexpectedly.
 It may occur when a data point value is too high or too low, or when its value changes abruptly between close points.
-You can specify the conditions a data point must satisfy to be considered an anomaly with a `AnomalyDetectionConfiguration`.
+You can specify the conditions a data point must satisfy to be considered an anomaly with an `AnomalyDetectionConfiguration`.
 See the sample [Create an anomaly detection configuration](#create-an-anomaly-detection-configuration) below for more information.

 ### Anomaly Incident

 Detected [anomalies](#data-anomaly) within the same [time series](#time-series) can be grouped into an `AnomalyIncident`, or simply "incident".
 The service looks for patterns across anomalies to determine which ones are likely to have the same cause, grouping them together.

-### Anomaly Alert (TODO)
+### Anomaly Alert

+An `AnomalyAlert`, or simply "alert", is triggered when a detected [anomaly](#data-anomaly) meets a specified criteria.
+For instance, an alert could be triggered every time an anomaly with high severity is detected.
+You can specify the conditions an anomaly must satisfy to trigger an alert with an `AnomalyAlertConfiguration`, which make use of [hooks](#alerting-hook) to send notifications to the concerned parties every time an alert is triggered.
+These configurations are not set by default, so you need to create one in order to start triggering and receiving alerts.
+See the sample [Create an anomaly alert configuration](#create-an-anomaly-alert-configuration) below for more information.

-### Alerting Hook (TODO)
+### Alerting Hook

+An `AlertingHook`, or simply "hook", is a means of subscribing to [alerts](#anomaly-alert) notifications.
+You can pass a hook to an `AnomalyAlertConfiguration` and start getting notifications for every alert it creates.
+See the sample [Create a hook for receiving anomaly alerts](#create-a-hook-for-receiving-anomaly-alerts) below for more information.

 ## Examples